zoltanvin/royal-reserve-bank/README.md

 To run the application using Docker:

 - Build the application by running `mvn clean package -DskipTests` and create the docker image locally.
-- Start the applications using Docker Compose by running `docker-compose up -d`.
+- Start the applications using Docker Compose by running `docker-compose up`.

 To run the application without Docker: